Narcissus (plant): Potted flowers

 For potted flowers a lower temperature is used for precooling (5 °C for 15 weeks), followed by 16 °C–18 °C in a greenhouse.
 For later blooming (mid- and late-forcing), bulbs are harvested in July to August and the higher temperatures are omitted, being stored a 17–20 °C after harvesting and placed in cold storage at 9 °C in September for 17–18 (cut flowers) or 14–16 (potted flowers) weeks.
 The bulbs can then be planted in cold frames, and then forced in a greenhouse according to requirements.
 N. tazetta and its cultivars are an exception to this rule, requiring no cold period.
 Often harvested in October, bulbs are lifted in May and dried and heated to 30 °C for three weeks, then stored at 25 °C for 12 weeks and planted.
 Flowering can be delayed by storing at 5 °C–10 °C.

 Culture

 Symbols

 The daffodil is the national flower of Wales, associated with Saint David's Day (March 1).
-The narcissus is also a national flower symbolising the new year or Nowruz in the Iranian culture.
+The narcissus is also a national flower symbolising the new year or Nowruz in the Kurdish culture.